 As I read and reread and reread these verses, I was rather confused.
 How can someone guarantee that having hope in something will never put you to shame?
 As the mother of a miscarried child, I’m sure you can relate to me when I say that every time I lose a pregnancy, I feel embarrassed for having believed I was going to have a healthy child.

 Get a free baby remembrance journal to honor your miscarried child’s life by preserving your pregnancy memories in written form.
-Enter your email address here to receive your copy.
+Enter your email address at the bottom of this page to receive your copy.

 After losing a pregnancy, I always look back almost with shame on my memories of begging my husband to get me a certain food “for the baby.”
 Those moments when I would talk with my husband or mom about our future with another child in our family as though it were a done deal.
 Only to find out it was never going to happen with that pregnancy.
 That there either was no baby (as with the molar pregnancy) or the baby probably had little to no chance of long-term survival in the womb for reasons we will never know.